pavankumar2023/pavankumar2023/README.md

 - 👋 Hey Hi, I’m Pavan Kumar
-- 👀 I’m interested in DevOps and Full stack development
+- 👀 I’m interested in MERN stack development & Software development
-- 🌱 I’m currently learning DevOps and AWS Cloud
-- 💞 I’m looking to collaborate to learn more about DevOps and AWS
+- 💞 I’m looking to collaborate to learn about emerging technologies
 - 📫 How to reach me ...
 Pavanpnk10@gmail.com